Are Lab-Grown Diamonds Real? Uncovering the Truth Behind Lab Diamonds.

 Are lab-grown diamonds real?
 Compare for yourself and guess which is a lab diamond.

-A jeweler can only tell if a diamond is lab-grown by using a microscope to look for the laser inscription.
+A jeweler can only tell if a diamond is lab-created by using a microscope to look for the laser inscription.
 However, if the lab diamond is not laser-inscribed, a jeweler cannot reliably tell if it’s lab-grown or mined.

 Some jewelers may have equipment that can measure some trace elements, which are often present in mined diamonds.
 The simplest approach is to use ultraviolet fluorescence detectors (UVF).
 However, as you can learn in our guide to lab-grown diamond fluorescence, lab-created diamonds rarely exhibit fluorescence caused by the trace elements that mined diamonds contain.